Create a Docker image of a Next.js application

 SITE_URL https://myblog.dev

-Let's update the stage builder in the Dockerfile to set the environment variables read from the build arg:
+Let's update the stage builder in the Dockerfile to set the environment variables read from the build arguments:

 # Rebuild the source code only when needed